Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling

 \begin{rema} Note that in Lemma~\ref{lem-dissipative-implies-lower-bound} without loss of generality, we can always assume $M=0$ so that $f+\frac{S}{\delta}\geq 0$.
 This is because, if $M>0$, we can always consider the ``shifted" function $\hat{f}:= f+ M$ which will satisfy $\hat{f}\geq 0$ and then apply the proof arguments to $e^{-\hat{f}(x)-\frac{S(x)}{\delta}}/\int_{x\in\mathcal{C}} e^{-\hat{f}(x)-\frac{S(x)}{\delta}}dx$ which will be proportional to $e^{-f(x)-\frac{S(x)}{\delta}}$.
 Therefore, in the rest of the paper and the proofs, we will assume $M=0$ in Lemma~\ref{lem-dissipative-implies-lower-bound}. \end{rema}

 Now, we are ready to present the technical proof of Proposition~\ref{prop:SGHMC:convex}.

 First of all, we notice that with $S(x)=\left(\delta_{\mathcal{C}}(x)\right)^{2}$, by Lemma~\ref{lem:S}, $S$ is convex, $\ell$-smooth and continuously differentiable.
-One technical challenge is that we cannot apply the results directly from \citet{dalalyan2018kinetic} because the results in \citet{dalalyan2018kinetic} are for the Hamiltonian Monte Carlo without the gradient noise.
+One technical challenge is that we cannot apply the results directly from \citet{dalalyan2018kinetic} because the results in \citet{dalalyan2018kinetic} are for the underdamped Langevin Monte Carlo without the gradient noise.
 Therefore, we need to adapt their approach to allow the additional gradient noise.
-First, we will obtain uniform $L^{2}$ bounds on penalized SGHMC $v_{k}$ and $x_{k}$ in \eqref{SGHMC:convex:1}-\eqref{SGHMC:convex:2}.
+First, we will obtain uniform $L^{2}$ bounds on penalized SGULMC $v_{k}$ and $x_{k}$ in \eqref{SGHMC:convex:1}--\eqref{SGHMC:convex:2}.

 Under Assumption~\ref{assump:f:1} and by Lemma~\ref{lem:S}, $f+\frac{S}{\delta}$ is $\mu$-strongly convex so that we have

 where $x_{\ast}$ is the unique minimizer of $f+\frac{1}{\delta}S$.
 By Lemma~\ref{lem-str-cvx-implies-lower-bound}, $\Vert x_{\ast}\Vert\leq(1+c)R$ for some $c,R\geq 0$.
 On the other hand,